Submitted by peter on

 Some Qt fans say most Qt use is on Windows.
 Their logic is simple, Windows developers use C++, not C, and Qt is written in C++, making the match ideal.
 They do not present statistics to prove their argument.
 Looking at the software flowing between Windows and other platforms, C, Java, and Python all appear to outweigh C++.
 Filezilla is an example.

 In any case, most of the Linux/Windows cross platform programs were originally developed on Linux.
 Gimp is an example.
+Most of them use GTK.

 Documentation, examples, and tutorials